 We want our children to leave us having real life skills that will prepare them for their future and for the next stages of their life; so we encompass the Open Futures Curriculum and the skills of Grow it; Ask it; Film it and Cook it into our every day lessons.

 We pride ourselves on being a diverse family and the teaching of British Values accompanied with the teaching of high quality RE and the Rights Respecting Schools agenda ensure that every child is aware of their uniqueness and their rights as an individual.
 Children are taught from a very early age about celebrating diversity and respecting others beliefs.

 To make certain our children grow up safely; we teach them about keeping safe online; and making informed choices about lifestyles and relationships.

 Furthermore, we equip our children with first aid skills to help them look after themselves as well as others.

-Every child has a voice and there are currently three Pupil Voice groups that take the lead in making changes, and improving the school.
+Every child has a voice and there are currently four Pupil Voice groups that take the lead in making changes, and improving the school.

 The guide below sets out the statutory National Curriculum.
 On each class page however; you will find additional information specific to that year group about what is taught and how you can help at home.

 Curriculum overviews are sent home termly but if you need any additional information, please email your child's class teacher.